nabil404/Express-graphql-mongodb-boilerplate/README.md

 An Express graphql Boilerplate template with initial graphql setup

 ## Features & Implemented Module
-1. JWT Authentication with user model and graphql
+1. JWT Authentication with graphql
-2. User and Role Model
-3. Query for user and JWT authentication
+2. Query and mutation for user and JWT authentication
-4. Role based access using graphql directive
+3. Role based access using graphql directive

 # Provided Query, Directive and Mutation